Proton Acceleration by Collisionless Shocks in Supermassive Black Hole Coronae: Implications for High-Energy Neutrinos: Shock conditions in BH coronae

 \section{Shock conditions in BH coronae}

-Here, the corona of a supermassive black hole of mass $M_{\rm BH}$ is considered as a hot, collisionless plasma region extending to $R_c \lesssim 100\,R_g$, where $R_g = G M_{\rm BH}/c^2$ is the gravitational radius.
+Here, the corona of an SMBH of mass $M_{\rm BH}$ is considered as a hot, collisionless plasma region extending to $R_c \lesssim 100\,R_g$, where $R_g = G M_{\rm BH}/c^2$ is the gravitational radius.
 We consider a scenario in which shocks form within the BH corona (see Figure~\ref{fig:schematic}).
 Such shocks can naturally arise from infalling material associated with the accretion flow or from failed winds~\citep{inoue2019HighenergyParticlesAccretion, yoshiyuki_inoue_origin_2020, Inoue2022arXiv220702097I}.
-Shocks may also be triggered by material falling in from larger radii, for example from broad-line region clouds~\citep{muller2020RadiationImpactBroadline, muller2022NonthermalEmissionFallback, sotomayor2022NonthermalRadiationCentral}.
+Shocks may also be triggered by material falling in from larger radii, for example, from broad-line region clouds~\citep{muller2020RadiationImpactBroadline, muller2022NonthermalEmissionFallback, sotomayor2022NonthermalRadiationCentral}.
 In this case, the fallback flow is likely much colder than the BH corona, which we will refer to as the cold inflow scenario.

 Kinetic studies of shock-accelerated particles in collisionless plasmas have identified shock sonic and Alfv\'enic Mach number, $M_s$ and $M_A$, as the most important quantities to determine characteristics of particle acceleration.
 In this section, we will derive these shock parameters from the conditions in BH coronae.
 Our goal is to establish a fiducial range for the shock parameters consistent with multi-messenger observations, thereby providing a physical basis for modeling shock-driven proton acceleration and subsequent neutrino production.
-For this work, we assume the plasma is primarily composed of ion-electron, where the fraction of positrons is negligible.
+For this work, we assume the plasma is primarily composed of ions and electrons, where the fraction of positrons is negligible.
 We treat ions as protons, which constitute the majority of baryonic matter.

 For our fiducial model, we assume the shock velocity, $v_{\rm sh}$, is on the order of the free-fall velocity of infalling material, $v_{\rm ff} = \sqrt{2 G M_{\rm BH}/R_c}$.
 This yields the following scaling for shock speed: